 VIRTUAL OPEN HOUSES AND COMMUNITY SURVEYS

-bike facilities the most in response to survey questions about what elements of each of the master plan options they preferred.
-The clear desire for flexible space and improvements to the bike park were incorporated into the draft master plan that was the focus of the third open house. input, with the vast majority indicating their first priority for implementation is the skate park, single track bike trail, and bike park enhancements (Figure 13).
+preferred.
+The clear desire for flexible space and improvements to the bike park were incorporated into the draft master plan that was the focus of the third open house.

 PHASE 3 - OPEN HOUSE #3: PREFERRED ALTERNATIVE